ErnestOrt/Trampoline/README.md

 * Monitor memory usage for each instance, capturing their metrics every 30 seconds.
 * Monitor intances trace information any point in time
 * Visualize GIT branch and last commit on instances
+* Checkout branch, pull code and restart instances with a single mouse click
 * Define microservices groups and launch them all with one click

 ### Requirements